gibranmenezes/traffic-infractions-center/README.md

 # Traffic Infractions Center

->Status: Version 1.0 - complete  | Version 2.0 - developing ⚠️
+>Status: Version 1.0 - developing ⚠️ : Disclaimer: My computer get some problems and the docker container just disappeared and I couldn't send it to te repository.

 #